 The reading list for the first year of the Linguistics course for both degrees is available here.

-Open days for Psychology, Philosophy and Linguistics are also held twice yearly, in conjunction with the Department of Experimental Psychology.
+Open days for Psychology, Philosophy & Linguistics are also held twice yearly, in conjunction with the Department of Experimental Psychology.

 More information on Oxford’s Open Days, and a schedule for this year, is available here.

-This course allows students to study one modern language alongside linguistics, the study of language itself.
+This joint degree allows students to study one modern language alongside linguistics, the study of language itself.
 More information on the course, including a short video, is available from the course description on the Admissions website, together with information on entrance requirements and links to application materials.

 The study of Linguistics constitutes half of this course.
 The other half of the course is in Modern Languages, giving you practical linguistic training and an extensive introduction to the literature and thought of the European language you have chosen.
 More information about the Modern Languages component of the degree is available on the Modern Languages website.

-In this joint degree in Psychology, Philosophy, and Linguistics, you can apply for admission to read any pair of the three subjects to start with; subject to college approval, you may be permitted to study all three after two terms, or you may continue with your choice of two subjects.
-The range of topics in linguistics in this degree is not materially different from those in the Modern Languages and Linguistics degree, except that PPL students are not required to study the linguistics of specific European languages.
+In this joint degree in Psychology, Philosophy, & Linguistics, you can apply for admission to read any pair of the three subjects to start with.
+Subject to college approval, you may be permitted to study all three after two terms, or you may continue with your choice of two subjects.
+The range of topics in linguistics in this degree is not materially different from those in the Modern Languages & Linguistics degree, except that PPL students are not required to study the linguistics of specific European languages.
 For more details, including a short video, visit the admissions website for the course.
 Additional information is available on the PPL page in the Department of Experimental Psychology.

 Linguistics options in other degrees